fjwillemsen/TurnALeaf/README.md

 3. Run `npm install` to install the dependencies.
 4. Run `npm run dev` to run the development server.
 5. Make sure to run `npm test` and `npm run e2e` before submitting a pull request.
 Linting and formatting are automatically checked, pull requests not compliant are rejected.
 Make sure to provide and update documentation and docstrings where necessary.
 The TSDoc format is used.
+6. VSCode is the recommended editor; a workspace settings file and recommended extensions are included.

 ### Directory structure

 Common React application structure, just with an `electron` folder on top.
-Files in this folder will be separated from your React application and built into `dist-electron`.
+Files in this folder will be separated from the React application and built into `dist-electron`.

 ```tree
 ├── electron                                 Electron-related code